VMGR-234: Current Operations

-In 2005, VMGR-234 flew critical supplies to the gulf coast in support of JTF Katrina.
+In 2005, VMGR-234 flew critical supplies to the gulf coast as part of Joint Task Force Katrina which provided support in the wake of Hurricane Katrina.
 From 2007 to 2011, the Rangers participated in numerous exercises in Morocco, Thailand, Romania, Norway, and the Philippines while supporting JIATF-S, 160th SOAR, 4th MAW and numerous other agencies.
 From 2011 to present, VMGR-234 has deployed in support of Operation Unified Protectorate, SPMAGTF-AF, SPMAGTF-BSRF, SPMAGTF-CR and ISO RFF-1200.

+In 2021, VMGR-234 deployed aircraft to Camp Lemonnier in Djibouti, Africa as part of the North African Response Force and Combined Joint Task Force – Horn of Africa.
+VMGR-234 personnel conducted 11 airlifts, evacuating 838 personnel and 102 tons of cargo from Afghanistan during the 2021 Kabul airlift.